Froggi22/Rat-God/README.md

 ### Prerequisites

-- Rat God is an Open Source project covered by the [GNU General Public License version 2](LICENSE).
 - Installed [Node.js](https://nodejs.org/en/) version 16.9.0 or newer.
 - Have a [Discord application](https://discord.com/developers/applications) ("Bot").
 - We use ESLint to enforce a consistent coding style.